Anthony Maglica

 Anthony "Tony" Maglica (Croatian: Ante Maglica) (born 1930) is the owner and founder of Mag Instrument Inc, the company that manufactures the Maglite flashlight which was designed by Maglica.
-The Maglite is a powerful and durable flashlight that has become standard issue gear used by police officers in the USA.
+The Maglite is a powerful and durable flashlight and for many years was the standard issued gear used by police officers in the USA.

 Early life

 Although born in New York City, Maglica grew up on the island of Zlarin, which is off the coast of Croatia.
 During the Great Depression, his family returned to their homeland.
 World War II ravaged Croatia, and in 1950 he returned to the United States, settling in Ontario, California.
 Speaking little English, he obtained work as a machinist.
 While working there, he learned that one of his bosses operated a side business machining hydraulic parts.
-Tony learned of a metal lathe for sale for $1000 and convinced the seller to accept a $125 deposit, most of his money at the time, with the remainder being paid off with monthly payments.
+Maglica learned of a metal lathe for sale for $1000 and convinced the seller to accept a $125 deposit, most of his money at the time, with the remainder being paid off with monthly payments.

-That business grew into his own machine shop which he incorporated in 1974 called Mag Instrument Inc. Here he met Claire Halasz, his future partner in life and in business, when he hired her to decorate his machine shop.
-Although they didn't marry, Claire would eventually reside with him and take his surname.
-She had two sons, Stephen and Christopher, and one daughter, Jackie, who would come to know Tony as their stepfather.
+That business grew into his own machine shop which he incorporated in 1974 called Mag Instrument Inc.

 Family Affairs

-As the Maglite became popular and the company grew, Mag Instruments Inc. became a family operated company with Tony as President, Claire operating the marketing, personnel and purchasing departments, and Claire's sons, Stephen and Christopher Halasz, holding positions in the company as Vice President and Director of Research and Development, respectively.

-In 1992 though, there was a shakeup at the company when Claire discovered that Tony had been arranging to leave the company to his children from a previous marriage upon his death.
+In 1992 there was a shakeup at the company when Claire discovered that Tony had been arranging to leave the company to his children from a previous marriage upon his death.
 This started a bitter family battle that would last over a decade and result in Claire and her sons leaving the company, Claire filing a palimony lawsuit against Tony for $200 million, and Claire's sons starting their own flashlight company in 1997.